mesosphere/dcos-kafka-service/README.md

 ## Add a Broker

-Increase the `BROKER_COUNT` value via Marathon as in any other configuration update.
+Increase the `BROKER_COUNT` value via the DC/OS web interface as in any other configuration update.

 ## Upgrade Software

-1. In the Marathon web interface, destroy the Kafka scheduler to be updated.
+1. In the DC/OS web interface, destroy the Kafka scheduler to be updated.

 2. Verify that you no longer see it in the DC/OS web interface.